hackergrrl/common-readme/readme_tips.md

 Your job is to

-1. tell them what it is (/w or /wo context)
+1. tell them what it is (with or without context)
 2. tell them what it looks like in action
 3. tell them how they use it
 4. tell them any other relevant details

-This is your job, again, because of the width of the ecosystem and its resultant varying quality bar.
+This is *your* job, again, because of the width of the ecosystem and its resultant varying quality bar.
 Your README is your external, public-facing measure of where your work lies on that quality spectrum.

-### no readme => abstraction broken
+### No README?
+No abstraction.

-The strongest signal when looking at a module is its README.
+The strongest signal when looking at a module is the presence or absence of a README.

-The lack of any readme is a powerful red flag, but even a lengthy readme is not indicative of there being high quality.
-The ideal readme is as short as it can be without being any shorter.
+The lack of any README is a powerful red flag, but even a lengthy README is not indicative of there being high quality.
+The ideal README is as short as it can be without being any shorter.
 Detailed documentation is good -- make a separate page for it -- but keep your README succinct.